Hampstead Therapy Practice

 Søren Kierkegaard

-While I believe a sound theoretical structure to be essential for the ethic therapist, I strive to deliver not a theory-driven but a relationship-driven therapy.
-Psychotherapy is a gradual unfolding process, where the therapist gets to know the person in front of her and assist them in untangling the features of their current reality.
+While we believe a sound theoretical structure to be essential for the ethic therapist, we strive to deliver not a theory-driven but a relationship-driven therapy.
+Psychotherapy is a gradual unfolding process, where the therapist gets to know the person and assists them in untangling the features of their current reality.

-One of the most important tasks of therapy is to create a space where one can meet themselves – to discover who they are.
-The meaning of our existence, the phenomenology of our experience, taking ownership of our way of being in the world, the observation of the everydayness and the wholeness of our humanity, in the frame of authenticity, freedom and responsibility, are explored in the therapeutic space, in a spirit of acceptance, dialogue and openness.
+One of the most important tasks of therapy is to create a space where you can meet yourself – to discover who you are.
+The meaning of your existence, the phenomenology of your experience, taking ownership of your way of being in the world, the observation of the everydayness and the wholeness of your humanity, in the frame of authenticity, freedom and responsibility, are explored in the therapeutic space, in a spirit of acceptance, dialogue and openness.

 A Note on Beauty